TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/ModelingCrossCuttingConcerns/Services.rst

 * :code:`\TYPO3\CMS\Core\Service\AbstractService`,
   :code:`TYPO3\CMS\Sv\AuthenticationService`

-  * Not modeled in a sane way, this should be within :code:`Core/Authentication`
+  * Not modeled in a sane way, this should be within :code:`Core/Authentication`.

-  * Far too complex, class abstraction and extending classes
+  * Far too complex, class abstraction and extending classes.

 Further reading